Sara Gilbert Stands By ABC’s Decision To Cancel ‘Roseanne’

 “This has been a very difficult week.
 A lot of people have been hurt by this.
 I will say I am proud of the show we made.
 The show has always been about love, diversity and inclusion and it’s sad to see it end in this way.
 I am sad for the people who lost their jobs in the process.
 However, I do stand behind the decision that ABC made,” Gilbert stated.

-According to Entertainment Tonight, Gilbert, who is a co-host on The Talk as well as executive producer and cast member on Roseanne, expressed her disappointment in Barr’s actions following a racist-twitter rant that is not reflective of the show they intended to create.
+According to Entertainment Tonight, Gilbert, who is a co-host on The Talk as well as executive producer and cast member on Roseanne, expressed her disappointment in Barr’s actions following a racist Twitter rant that is not reflective of the show they intended to create.

 Julie Chen, also co-host on The Talk, read Gilbert’s statement out loud as the audience applauded.
 Chen added, “canceling the show so quickly sent a strong message and the right message, that’s for sure.”

-The Talk co-host, Sheryl Underwood, also congratulated Gilbert and ABC’s president, Channing Dungey, for doing the right thing.
+The Talk co-host Sheryl Underwood also congratulated Gilbert and ABC’s president, Channing Dungey, for doing the right thing.

 “I am proud of the show we made.The show has always been about diversity, love & inclusion.
 And it’s sad to see it end in this way.
 I’m sad for the people who lost their jobs in the process, however I do stand behind the decision that ABC has made.” @THEsaragilbert on #Roseanne pic.twitter.com/wmuPXk8Fb7